Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

 The file contains the memory usage details of operators, primarily recording the memory required for operator execution on the NPU and the occupation time.
 The memory is allocated by PTA and GE.
 The field information is shown in [Table 3](#table3).

->[!NOTE] Note
+> [!NOTE]
+>
->If negative or null values appear in the operator_memory.csv file, for detailed reasons, see the negative and null value description in [operator_memory (Memory Usage Details of CANN Operators)](https://gitcode.com/Ascend/msprof/blob/26.1.0/docs/en/user_guide/profile_data_file_references.md#operator_memory-details-about-memory-usage-of-cann-operators).
+> If negative or null values appear in the operator_memory.csv file, for detailed reasons, see the negative and null value description in [operator_memory (Memory Usage Details of CANN Operators)](https://gitcode.com/Ascend/msprof/blob/26.1.0/docs/en/user_guide/profile_data_file_references.md#operator_memory-details-about-memory-usage-of-cann-operators).

 **Table 3** operator_memory<a name="table3"></a>